 Which is bigger: Outback or Forester?

-The biggest differences between the Outback and Forester are their shapes, sizes, and classifications.
-The Forester is a compact crossover, which gives it a small SUV silhouette with up to 72.2 inches of width and 182.7 inches of length – about 9 inches fewer than the Outback.
+The biggest differences between the Subaru Outback and Subaru Forester are their shapes, sizes, and classifications.
+The Forester is a compact crossover, which gives it a small SUV silhouette with up to 72.2 inches of width and up to 183.3 inches of length – about 9 inches fewer than the Outback.
 However, the Forester has a boxier shape and is about 2 inches taller than the Outback, with a height of up to 68.9 inches.
 The Outback, with its longer body shape and wheelbase, is a midsize crossover designed for smooth, controlled handling.
 This gives it a longer, more drawn-out shape, with up to 191.9 inches of length, up to 66.9 inches of height (including roof rails), and up to 74.6 inches of width – 2 inches more than the Forester.

 Due to its longer wheelbase, lower height, and more substantial weight, driving the Outback could feel smoother over rough roads and trails compared to the Forester.
 Conversely, the Forester, with its taller, slightly more nimble body style, may make parallel parking in crowded city streets easier, and retailers report that some buyers appreciate the higher driver position of a more standard compact SUV.